Remember 12 Blatt in 12 Days! Join the Zichru Daf Yomi Challenge.

 A new Daf Yomi program called Zichru is inviting those starting the new Daf Yomi cycle to join a 12-Day Challenge for the first perek of Berachos to demonstrate how much more can be retained from the daily Daf.

 Zichru is a memory-focused program that is designed to significantly enhance one’s daf yomi experience by improving retention.
-It was developed by Rabbi Avraham Goldhar, a memory expert and Mr. Barry Lebovits, a Daf Yomi Maggid Shiur, who believe lomdei Daf Yomi can get a much greater return on investment from their daily commitment.
+It was developed by memory expert Rabbi Avraham Goldhar and Mr. Barry Lebovits, a Daf Yomi Maggid Shiur who believe lomdei Daf Yomi can get a much greater return on investment from their daily commitment.

 Zichru is based on a combination of three different strategies.